-■ Recycling property used at the facility; Electricity, natural gas, propane or fuels of any type, oxygen, hydrogen, nitrogen or gases of any type and fluids and lubricants used by the facility; ■ Tangible personal property that becomes, or will become, an ingredient or component part of products manufactured for sale by the facility; ■ Tangible personal property of, or for, the facility which is, or will be used: (1) for the handling or transfer of post-consumer waste material, (2) in, or for, the manufacturing process, or (3) in, or for, the handling or transfer of manufactured products; and ■ Machinery and equipment foundations used, or to be used, by the facility.
+- Recycling property used at the facility; Electricity, natural gas, propane or fuels of any type, oxygen, hydrogen, nitrogen or gases of any type and fluids and lubricants used by the facility; Tangible personal property that becomes, or will become, an ingredient or component part of products manufactured for sale by the facility; Tangible personal property of, or for, the facility which is, or will be used: (1) for the handling or transfer of post-consumer waste material, (2) in, or for, the manufacturing process, or (3) in, or for, the handling or transfer of manufactured products; and - Datacenter Materials.

-Datacenter Materials.
 Datacenters locating or expanding in South Carolina may be exempt from some sales and use taxes when the new or expanding facility meets certain investment and job creation requirements.
 For a company to qualify for these exemptions, the expanding and/or new facility must: